New Zealand SIS reviewing Chinese database for security concerns

 "This is a timely reminder to everyone to check the security settings on their social media accounts and review the amount of information they are sharing on the internet," she said.

-The New Zealand Security Intelligence Service had the information relating to New Zealand and was reviewing it for any potential risks and security concerns, Kitteridge said.
+The SIS had the information relating to New Zealand, and would review it "for any potential risks and security concerns," Kitteridge said.

 The Deputy Prime Minister earlier warned that "malicious actors" were exploiting Kiwis' private information after his daughter was targeted and tracked by a firm with ties to China's military.